 In April, Baton Rouge Gallery once again opens its doors inside BREC’s historic City Park to its annual REAL-LIFE EXPERIENCE Juried High School Exhibition.
-This year's exhibition will treat visitors to roughly 50 works of original art from East Baton Rouge public and private high school students.
+This year's exhibition treats visitors to roughly 60 works of original art from East Baton Rouge public and private high school students.

 "At a young age, most teenagers seem to think they can't make a difference in the world; these teenagers are completely wrong.
 For young adults like myself who struggled with self-image during high school, being able to just participate, not even win, was a huge accomplishment in my book.
 Being in this show was definitely a start to the rest of my art career, and a new beginning on how I perceived myself and my work."

 - Morgan Dupre, 2012 R.L.E.
 First Place Winner

-During the April 1 opening reception, three award-winning works will be announced and over $1,000 in scholarships and prizes will be awarded.
+During the April 1 opening reception, three award-winning works were announced and over $1,000 in scholarships and prizes will be awarded:

 Best in Show: Bailey Stevens (Episcopal High)